cider-ci/cider-ci_documentation-source/source/project-configuration/index.md

 content.
 Every configuration given here is demonstrated and brought in to context in the [Bash Demo Project for Cider-CI][].

+There can be configuration directives in the [Bash Demo Project for Cider-CI] which are not covered in this documentation.
+Those are considered unstable and can be changed or even removed  in future releases of Cider-CI without warranting an increment of the major version number of Cider-CI.
+{: .text .text-warning}

 Configuring a project for Cider-CI starts with creating a `.cider-ci.yml` dotfile.
 The basic structure of the dotfile is described in the [Dotfile][]